i-make-robots/SlavaDukerani/README.md

 Players can also flag squares they believe contain mines, which can help them keep track of potential dangers.

-## Winning and Losing

-The player wins when Duke or the sensors stands on the exit tile.
-The player loses if Duke steps on a mine, if the sensor is pushed onto a mine, or if a mine is revealed by clicking on it.
-The player can also lose by getting themselves trapped in a corner with no way to move without stepping on a mine, or by getting the sensor stuck.

 ## Controls

-Hover the mouse over the game tiles.

-Dark gray tiles are hidden.
-They might have a mine.
-Right click to toggle a flag on them to help you remember where you think mines are.
-Left click to reveal an unflagged hidden tile.
-If you reveal a mine, it's game over.
+- WASD/Arrow keys to move Duke.
+- Q/Left click to reveal a tile.
+- E/Right click to toggle a flag on a tile.

 Sometimes if you clear an empty tile it will also clear adjacent empty tiles, just like Minesweeper.

 White tiles are empty.
 If they have a number on them, that number indicates how many mines are adjacent to that tile, including diagonals.
 Left click on a tile adjacent to Duke to move Duke there.
 You can only move to tiles that are cardinally adjacent to Duke, not diagonally.
-If you move onto a mine, it's game over.
 If you move into the sensor tile it will attempt to push the sensor in the same direction.

 Players can also move Duke with the keyboard using W/A/S/D or the arrow keys.

+## Winning and Losing

+The player wins when Duke or the sensors stands on the exit tile.
+The player loses if Duke steps on a mine, if the sensor is pushed onto a mine, or if a mine is revealed by clicking on it.
+The player can also lose by getting themselves trapped in a corner with no way to move without stepping on a mine, or by getting the sensor stuck.

 ## Display

-The `Game > Settings` menu has options to adjust the size, difficulty, and random seed of the generated levels.
+- `Game > Settings` menu has options to adjust the size, difficulty, and random seed of the generated levels.

-The `Game > New Game` menu option starts a new game.
+- `Game > New Game` menu option starts a new game.
+- `Game > Restart` repeats the current game.

 The main menu bar also displays remaining flags and elapsed time.